Positions

 Application procedure

-For a PhD student position, eligibility for the PhD program is mandatory (MSc degree or equivalent).
+Eligibility for the PhD program is mandatory (MSc degree or equivalent).

-In general, an application consists of
+A complete application consists of

 • a CV, focussed on your professional career,